Btin7/movie-recommendation-project/README.md

 ## Dataset
 The project uses the [MovieLens Dataset](https://grouplens.org/datasets/movielens/) provided by GroupLens Research.
-- You can download the **ml-latest-small** dataset for a smaller version.
+- You can download the **ml-latest-small** dataset for a smaller version.(with less movies to choose from)

 ## Requirements
 Make sure you have the following installed: